waveclaw/puppet-subscription_manager/README.md

 to cause the custom types to be synced to the local libdir (`puppet master --configprint libdir`).

+If you use the [Puppet Development Kit](https://puppet.com/docs/pdk/1.x/pdk.html), this module is PDK compatible.

 ### Deprication Warnings

 Support for Ruby 1.8.7 and older is ad-hoc at best.
 Modern `rake` and